badlydrawnrob/anki/themes/styles/README.md

 These are also handy in `<pre><code>` blocks, as you can highlight specific syntax that you're studying for clarity.

-### Super-charged code blocks with syntax highlighting
+## Super-charged automatic syntax highlighting

-Using HTML5 tags is pretty efficient using the Anki wysiwyg, but can get a little tedious when working with larger code blocks.
-Enter `http://highlightjs.org/`!
+Styling our code with HTML5 tags is pretty efficient with the Anki wysiwyg, but can get a little tedious when working with larger code blocks.
+Enter `highlight.js`!

-I considered using highlight.js within Anki theme cards, but it would prove problematic including javascript [depending on the Anki client](http://ankisrs.net/docs/manual.html#javascript) — far simpler to use a third-party tool, copy and paste the results, then style them with CSS (my js isn't great anyway!).
+Using javascript within Anki theme cards [can be problematic](http://ankisrs.net/docs/manual.html#javascript), so instead we can use highlight.js with a third-party tool; copy and paste the results; then style them with CSS.
 So, in order for this to work:

-#### Setting up the theme:
+### Setting up the theme:

 1. Download your prefered theme from [highlight.js](https://highlightjs.org/download/) or [here](http://jmblog.github.io/color-themes-for-highlightjs/)
 2. Replace the `less/highlight.less` file with your chosen theme